spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/2-connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim-and-spryker.md

 The client should now be on the list of the *HTTP clients* page.

-## Connect SCCOS with Spryker Middleware Powered by Alumio
+## Connect SCCOS with Spryker Middleware powered by Alumio

 To connect SCCOS to Spryker Middleware powered by Alumio, you also need to create an HTTP client.
-To create the client, do the following.
+To create the client, do the following:

-1. In the Spryker Middleware Powered by Alumio platform, go to **Clients -> HTTP client** and click the + sign.
+1. In the Spryker Middleware powered by Alumio platform, go to **Clients -> HTTP client** and click the + sign.
 2. In the platform selection field, start typing "Spryker" and select *Spryker Dynamic Data Exchange HTTP Client*.
 3. Click **Next step**.
-4. In *Base URL*, enter the URL to your Spryker Glue API environment with the Dynamic Data Exchange.
+4. In *Base URL*, enter the URL to your Spryker Glue API environment with the Dynamic Data Exchange API.
 For example, `https://glue-backend.de.alumio.mysprykershop.com/dynamic-entity`.
 5. Enter the username and password from your Spryker Glue API environment.
 6. Optional: Check the *Enable caching of the token* checkbox.
 7. Optional: Check the *Enable logging of requests* checkbox.